Home > Short-Term Health Insurance > North Dakota Short-Term Health Insurance

 Short-term health insurance in North Dakota is available to applicants who can pass the underwriting guidelines that the insurers use.
 In general, this means being under 65 years old and in fairly good health.

-If you’re in need of health insurance coverage in North Dakota outside of the annual open enrollment period for ACA-compliant coverage (November 1 – January 15), your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliant (Obamacare) major medical plan.
+If you need health insurance coverage in North Dakota outside of the annual open enrollment period for ACA-compliant coverage (November 1 – December 15), your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliant (Obamacare) major medical plan.

 There are various qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in North Dakota.
-These plans are purchased on a month-to-month basis, so you can enroll in a plan even if you only need coverage for a few months before another policy takes effect (with a premium subsidy if you meet eligibility criteria; note that subsidies are larger through 2025, due to the American Rescue Plan and Inflation Reduction Act).
+These plans are purchased on a month-to-month basis, so you can enroll in a plan even if you only need coverage for a few months before another policy takes effect (with a premium subsidy if you meet eligibility criteria).

 When should I consider buying short-term health insurance in North Dakota?